wellyshen/react-cool-dimensions/README.md

 No worries, `react-cool-dimensions` provides an alternative solution for us!
 We can activate the **responsive mode** by the `breakpoints` option.
 It's a width-based solution, once it's activated we can easily apply different styles to a component according to the `currentBreakpoint` state.
 The overall concept as below.

+If you wish to update the component only when a breakpoint has changed, you may set the option `onlyUpdateOnBreakpointChange` to true.

 ```js
 import useDimensions from "react-cool-dimensions";